 What about leftovers?
 Can we reheat?

-Egg fried rice tasted absolutely perfect even the next day.
-In case of leftovers, store in an airtight container for up to 2 days in the refrigerator.
-You can reheat in a microwave or as I prefer, tossing again in a lightly greased wok until evenly heated.
+Egg fried rice tasted perfect even the next day.
+For leftovers, store them in an airtight container for up to 2 days in the refrigerator.
+You can reheat in a microwave or, as I prefer, toss again in a lightly greased Wok until evenly heated.

 Best Egg fried Rice recipe